Another Word For SOME

 Adjective : Having more than one element, part, component, or function, having more than one instance, occurring more than once, usually contrary to expectations (can be followed by a singular).

-Noun : (mathematics) A whole number that can be divided by another number with no remainder.
+Noun : (mathematics) A whole number that is obtained by multiplying a specific whole number by another whole number.

 slightly